 Highlights: Formulated to be packed full of essential oils and antimicrobials.

 Quite a bit pricier than some other oil pulling mouthwashes, The Dirt offers an essential oil packed formula that includes turmeric, myrrh, and tea tree as natural antimicrobials, among a raft of other oils.
 Unfortunately, this one isn’t vegan (it contains ghee, or clarified butter), and it’s also not certified organic, though the company is woman-owned.

 The Dirt also offer a Super Mint oil pulling mouthwash which does seem to be free of animal products.
 Both formulas are sweetened with stevia.

 All in all, Banyan Botanicals is a better choice for an oil pulling mouthwash unless you’re specifically looking for something included in this formula.

-Ingredients (Super Mint): MCT Coconut Oil (Cocos Nucifera), Sesame Oil (Sesamum Indicum).
+Super Mint: MCT Coconut Oil (Cocos Nucifera), Sesame Oil (Sesamum Indicum).
 Sea Buckthorn (Hippophae Rhamnoides) Essential Oils of: Proprietary Blend of Mint Oils, Clove (Syzgium Aromaticum), Tea Tree (Leptospermum Petersonii), Tumeric (Curcuma Longa).
 Stevia Extract (Stevia Rebaudiana), Natural Menthol and Rosemary Extract (Rosmarinus Officinalis)